 "Travel nurses find that the process involved in getting their compact nursing license puts them well on their way to achieving the best possible career outcome, offering job flexibility and career growth potential.
 The process is simple and efficient -- and increases the opportunities for higher paying jobs in the national marketplace."

-You'll find an abundance of travel nurse jobs in in compact nursing states!
 We encourage many of the RN's who work with 50 States Staffing to obtain a compact nursing license and take full advantage of its flexibility.
-Travel nurses currently residing in a non-compact state, who are looking for a travel nurse job in a NLC state, should apply for licensure by endorsement.
+Travelers currently residing in a non-compact state, who are looking for an assignment in a NLC state, should apply for licensure by endorsement.
 Allow the staffing agency to help with applicable fees, and complete a declaration of primary state of residency.
 RN's may practice using their former residency license for up to 30 days.

-- 50 States Staffing offers travel nurse jobs in nursing compact states with top pay and benefits!
-To obtain a compact nurse license, an RN must prove primary state of residence in one of the 24 compact states.
-Primary residence is determined by where the nurse declares residence on his/her most recent tax return.
+- To obtain a compact nurse license, an RN must prove primary state of residence in one of the 25 compact states.
+Primary residence is determined by where the nurse declares residence on the most recent tax return.

 - Travel nurses declaring a compact state as their primary residence will be issued a compact nursing license by that state.
 Working in other compact nursing states will not require additional licenses to practice.